Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 You’ll also want to consider a keyboard with bundled software and some virtual instrument sounds built in.

-It’s important to try and choose a MIDI keyboard that’s compatible with your Sequencer.
+The most important thing to remember is to try and choose a MIDI keyboard that’s compatible with your Sequencer.

 Video